Edward Olivares Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Yankees have a 3.87 team ERA that ranks ninth across all league pitching staffs.

-- Yankees pitchers combine to give up 114 total home runs at a rate of 1.2 per game (to rank 16th in the league).

 © 2023 Data Skrive.
 All rights reserved.